machanism-org/machai/ghostwriter/src/site/markdown/preparation-to-start.md

 > Notes:
 > - `GW_HOME` is an environment variable you may set for convenience, but Ghostwriter itself resolves `gw.home` via configuration/system properties (it does not read `GW_HOME` directly).
 > - The CLI option `--acts <dir>` is not a `gw.*` property; it is a command-line-only override for the directory containing act prompt files.
-> - The CLI option `-g/--guidance` is also command-line-only in this class (it is parsed but not used by `Ghostwriter` currently).
 > - Act mode is enabled via `--act` and is also a command-line-only option (not a `gw.*` property).

 ### Act Mode